Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Results

-Indeed, our model formula~(\ref{eq:kappa_eff}) proves to be a good prediction even in a simple modification of our numerical experiment with synthetic fields, designed to model micromirror patches (see Section~\ref{sec:mathod_two_phase_medium}).
+Our model formula~(\ref{eq:kappa_eff}) proves to be a good prediction even in a simple modification of our numerical experiment with synthetic fields, designed to model micromirror patches (see Section~\ref{sec:mathod_two_phase_medium}).
 Its results are shown in Figure~\ref{fig:result_fmm}.
-It is a matter of future work to determine the precise dependence of $f_\mathrm{mm}$ on the morphology and dynamics of magnetic fields and micromirror-unstable patches in high-$\beta$ turbulence -- itself a system that has only recently become amenable to numerical modeling \citep{Arzamasskiy_2023PhRvX..13b1014A, Squire_2023arXiv230300468S}.
-Here, we proceed to discuss the implications of dominant micromirror transport, assuming that $f_\mathrm{mm}$ is not tiny.
+It is a matter of future work to determine the precise dependence of $f_\mathrm{mm}$ on the morphology and dynamics of magnetic fields and micromirror-unstable patches in high-$\beta$ turbulence -- itself a system that has only recently become amenable to numerical modeling \citep{Arzamasskiy_2023PhRvX..13b1014A, Squire_2023arXiv230300468S, Majeski_2024arXiv240502418M}.
+Here, we proceed to discuss the implications of dominant micromirror transport, assuming that $f_\mathrm{mm}$ is not tiny, viz., $f_\mathrm{mm} \gtrsim 0.1$, as indeed observed in recent numerical simulations \citep{St-Onge2018ApJ...863L..25S, St-Onge2020JPlPh..86e9003S, Zhou_2023, Majeski_2024arXiv240502418M}.
+Studies of Faraday depolarization of radio emission from radio galaxies could be in principle used to constrain the volume-filling fraction of micromirrors, because depolarization increases proportionally to~$f_\mathrm{mm}$.
+We tested the expected Faraday depolarization arising from micromirrors within galaxy clusters in a numerical experiment using our PIC simulations (Section~\ref{sec:mm_sim}).
+The expected depolarization angles due to micromirror fluctuations for wavelengths observed with VLT and LOFAR are too small to constrain $f_\mathrm{mm}$.
+Details of the resolution element in radio telescope observations may affect this result, an issue reserved for future studies.